manmohanjit/hack-it-2021/README.md

 - commandLineRunner in `BookingConfig.java` is used to seed data
 - Some exceptions are handled and transformed into standardized responses in the `errors` module

 # Possible Enhancements
 #### Use Redis to handle concurrency and caching
-If I had enough time, I would have used Redis to manage inventory checks and also locking instead of the native database.
-It will speed up requests as well as reduce load to the database servers.
-Redis can also be used as a powerful in-memory cache which will boost load times of API endpoints.
+Redis being an in-memory store would be suitable to handle inventory management and tracking.
+It can be used to handle locks as well as a caching solution.
+With Redis, we can help speed up requests as well as reduce the load on the database servers.

 #### Use a queue pattern to level-load
-As the app grows, a queue pattern to handle heavy requests can be implemented to avoid the possibility of server/database being overworked/overloaded.
+As the app grows, a more robust queue pattern to handle heavy requests can be implemented to avoid the possibility of server/database being overworked.

 #### Design for high-availability (load balanced, stateless, etc)
-Some unforeseen events can't be stopped, and in the case of outage of data centers or servers; it will be useful to have the application to be stateless and distributed over a wide array of datacenters.
+Being able to design an application for HA will ensure that we can reduce the risk of downtime.
+The benefits from HA will also allow us to scale better horizontally and handle higher amounts of traffic or traffic surges.

 #### Use Docker containers to ease deployment to production
 Using Docker, it will be easier to manage deployment and infrastructure as the team expands.